-Step 2: Within 5 MTSA business days after receiving decision from Instructor: The Fellow must file the written grade appeal form, (available by electronic request from the Office of the Dean) supporting documents, and the written decision of the instructor, to the Office of the Dean.
-The Office of the Dean will have five MTSA business days to review the appeal and supporting documents.
-The Office of the Dean may also ask to meet with the Fellow and/or the course instructor for clarification of information, or additional information that may be deemed necessary.
-The decision of the Office of the Dean will be emailed (via MTSA email addresses) to the Fellow and course instructor.
+Step 2: Within 5 MTSA business days after receiving decision from Instructor: The Fellow must file the written grade appeal form, (available by electronic request from the Office of the Vice President of Academics) supporting documents, and the written decision of the instructor, to the Office of the Vice President of Academics.
+The Office of the Vice President of Academics will have five MTSA business days to review the appeal and supporting documents.
+The Office of the Vice President of Academics may also ask to meet with the Fellow and/or the course instructor for clarification of information, or additional information that may be deemed necessary.
+The decision of the Office of the Vice President of Academics will be emailed (via MTSA email addresses) to the Fellow and course instructor.